 This sprawling, urban center of nature, is where Gaudí experimented in the art of landscape gardening; creating a unique green space that enchants the mind and intrigues the senses.

-Gaudi’s passion for natural forms transforms the artificial into something that appears more natural than anything actually found in nature
+Somehow, Gaudi’s passion for natural forms transforms the artificial into something more natural than anything actually found in nature.

-The park is also heavily wooded, with intimate pathways that connect you to a multitude of buildings and museums that are worth a visiting, making Park Güell an easy place to spend the day.
+The park is also heavily wooded, with intimate pathways that connect you to a multitude of buildings and museums that are worth a visiting, making Park Güell one of the best things to do in Barcelona alone.

-Turó del Calvari for the best views of Barcelona, the Centre d’Interpretaciò in the Pavelló de Consergeria (a curvaceous, porter’s house that displays an exhibition on Gaudí’s building methods), Sala Hipóstila (a Doric temple with 88 stone columns, with the Banc de Trencadís, is the centerpiece at the top, which is a tiled, meandering bench that snakes around the perimeter like a lazy river), Casa-Museu Gaudí (Gaudí spent his final years here), and more.
+Highlights as you Barcelona solo travel include Turó del Calvari for the best views of Barcelona, the Centre d’Interpretaciò in the Pavelló de Consergeria (porter’s house with exhibitions), Sala Hipóstila (a Doric temple with 88 stone columns), Casa-Museu Gaudí (Gaudí final home), and more.

-There is also an enchanting room, near the edge of the roof that contains a light and a small water fountain, both of which create a mesmerizing cascade of light that dances across the room’s interior; a truly enchanting sight that is not to be missed.
+There is also an enchanting room, near the edge of the roof that contains a light and a small water fountain, both of which create a mesmerizing cascade of light that dances across the room’s interior.

 4. Casa Batlló

-This residential building, designed by Gaudi obviously, stands out because it mimics a sensational, aquatic hallucination, with explosions of blue, mauve and green tile along the exterior.
+This residential building, designed by Gaudi obviously, stands out because it mimics a sensational, aquatic hallucination, with explosions of blue, mauve, and green tiles along the exterior.

 Wave-shaped window frames and balconies compliment this ocean-like motif, as the entire structure rises to an uneven, blue-tiled roof.

-Swirls or blue and green mesmerize you as everything twists into a sunlike lamp; an aesthetic that makes it appear as though the entire room is being sucked into one, enormous ball of light.
+Swirls or blue and green mesmerize you as everything twists into a sunlike lamp; an aesthetic that makes it appear as though the entire room is being sucked into a giant ball of light.

 Just looking at the exterior of the building, with it’s five contiguous medieval stone mansions, you get the sense that the Museu Picasso is something special that deserves to be noticed.

-Between the scenic courtyards, open galleries and historically preserved, ornate staircases, this building is as interesting as the art collection held within.
+And it is.
+Between the scenic courtyards, open galleries, and ornate staircases, this building is as interesting as the art collection inside.

-The art collection here contains some of Picasso’s best work from his formative years, so don’t be disappointed if you don’t see his later, more famous works here.
+However, the art collection here does contain some of Picasso’s best work from his formative years.
+So, don’t be disappointed if you don’t see his later, more famous works.

 6. La Catedral

-No. It’s definitely has a more classical style that is less innovative than La Sagrada Familia, but istill worth a look to admire the stunning neo-gothic architecture that abounds here.
+No. It’s definitely has a more classical style that is less innovative than La Sagrada Familia.
+But, it’s still worth a look so that you can admire the stunning neo-gothic architecture of the exterior.

 7. Las Ramblas

-Lass Rambla is crowded and touristy, with people constantly in your face, telling you to, “Go to this club, ” or “Eat at this restaurant.”
+Word of warning, Las Rambla is crowded and touristy, with people constantly in your face who are trying to get you to buy something or go somewhere.

 Another option for dining alone in Barcelona is to eat at one of the city’s many food markets!

-Not only do you get a literal taste for local Catalan culture, but dining alone at a market is never awkward since you can either eat on the go or take your food with you back to your hotel.
+Not only do you get a taste of local Catalan culture, but dining alone at a market is never awkward since you can either eat on the go or take your food with you back to your hotel.

-Some of my favorite food markets in Barcelona are Mercat de la Boqueria (a great spot for Barcelona Backpackers too), Mercat de Sant Antoni, Mercat de Santa Caterina, and Mercat de Sant Andreu.
+Some of my favorite food markets in Barcelona are Mercat de la Boqueria, Mercat de Sant Antoni, Mercat de Santa Caterina, and Mercat de Sant Andreu.

 10. Palau de la Música Catalana

-This concert hall is known not only for its nightly flamenco performances but for its unique, Modernist architecture.
+This concert hall is known for its nightly flamenco performances and its unique Modernist architecture.